-Pension Credit is a benefit for people who have reached a certain age and have a low income (see pages 98 to 101).
-To get Pension Credit, you or your partner must have reached State Pension age (see pages 94 to 96).
-Your partner means your husband, wife or civil partner (if you live with them), or someone else you live with as if you were married.
+Pension Credit is a benefit for people who have reached a certain age and have a low income.
+To get Pension Credit, you and your partner must both have reached State Pension age.
+Your partner means:

+- your husband, wife or civil partner if you live with them - someone else you live with as if you were married.